hbish/smex/README.md

 `smex extract ~/Download/sitemap.xml`

-If you want to change the format of the extraction simply use `--format` flag, csv & json are supported
+By default, smex write to stdout.
+Due to the limited space only important fields are displayed.
+If you want a full extract of the sitemap, then add `--format` or `-f` flag to write to a file, currently smex only support csv & json.

 `smex extract https://yoast.com/post-sitemap.xml --remote --format csv`

-To filter the URLs you can supply a valid regex pattern using `--pattern` flag
+To filter the URLs you can supply a valid regex pattern using `--pattern` or `-p` flag

 `smex extract https://yoast.com/post-sitemap.xml --remote  --pattern ".*seo.*" --format csv`

-The `--output` will change the filename, this is defaulted to `smex-output.(csv|json)`
+The `--output` or `-o` flag will change the filename (no extension required), this is defaulted to `smex-output.(csv|json)`

 ### Check